usdot-fhwa-stol/carma-streets/README.md

 - Docker
 - Docker Compose

-To deploy CARMA Streets we currently use Docker Compose, whic is a container orchestration tool for defining and running multi-container appilcations.
+To deploy CARMA Streets we currently use Docker Compose, which is a container orchestration tool for defining and running multi-container appilcations.
 For instruction on installing Docker Compose please refer to their [installation guide](https://docs.docker.com/compose/install/).

 ### Install Images
 To download and install all relevant images simply use the Docker Compose CLI.
 The `pull` command below will pull all images defined in the docker compose file by default but can also be provided a list of services from the `docker-compose.yml` file to pull a subset.